sunnyvalechha/Kubernetes-Commands/README.md

 # Daemonsets and Stateful sets

 A DaemonSet ensures that on all nodes run a copy of a Pod.
 As nodes are added to the cluster, copy of Pod are added to them.
 As nodes are removed from the cluster, that copy should be deleted.
 Deleting a DaemonSet will clean up the Pods it created.

+We can only create daemonset through yaml file, there is no seprate command of Imparitive approach to create DS.

+We do not need to mention Replicas count here as daemonset automatically create a copy of pod on every node automatically and delete once the node is remove from cluster.

 Some typical uses of a DaemonSet are:

 * running a cluster storage daemon on every node
 * running a logs collection daemon on every node
 * running a node monitoring daemon on every node

+Run a daemonset: Take DS example from K8 document, create a daemonset yaml file and run a pod

+* kubectl get daemonset
+* kubectl describe daemonset

 StatefulSet is the controller that manages the deployment and scaling of a set of Stateful pods.
 A stateful pod in Kubernetes is a pod that requires persistent storage and a stable network identity to maintain its state all the time, even during pod restarts or rescheduling.
 These pods are commonly used for stateful applications such as databases or distributed file systems as these require a stable identity and persistent storage to maintain data consistency.